apple-fritter/scrimshaw/README.md

 cargo run --release -- GitHubFAN23 /path/to/log/files
 ```

-The extracted message texts will be saved in the file GitHubFAN23_quotes.txt in the output directory.
+The extracted message texts will be saved in the file `GitHubFAN23_quotes.txt`.

 Feel free to customize and integrate Scrimshaw into your own Rust projects or workflows to efficiently parse and extract data from IRC log files.